 Learn about ways young people have made their voices heard here!

 Current Bills and Resolutions Impacting Transition-Aged Youth

-For opportunities and support to testify on any of these bills, contact Lincoln Arneal at email@example.com.
+For more information on any of these bills, contact Lincoln Arneal at firstname.lastname@example.org.

 Connected Youth Initiative Advocacy Opportunities